Rules for Spider Solitaire

 Basic rules for moving cards:

-- You can place a card on another card that's one higher in value (e.g., Queen on King)
+- You can place a card on another card that is one rank higher (for example, a Queen on a King)

-- Suit doesn't matter for single card moves
+- Suit does not matter when moving a single card

-- But to move multiple cards together, they must be in the same suit and in descending order
+- To move several cards together, they must all be in the same suit and in descending order

-- Face-down cards are automatically turned up when the card above is removed
+- Face-down cards are automatically flipped when the card on top is moved away

-- Empty columns can be filled with any card or card sequence
+- Empty columns can be filled with any card or sequence

 Dealing New Cards

-When you have no more possible moves, you can deal new cards from the stock:
+When you run out of moves, you can deal new cards from the stock:

-- Click the stock to deal 10 new cards (one on each column)
+- Click the stock to deal 10 cards, one onto each column

-- You can deal a maximum of 5 times (50 cards total)
+- You can deal a maximum of 5 times (50 cards in total)

 Difficulty Levels